AmosNimos/Xstaller/README.md

 > (This package provides simple commands designed to be used with a minimalistic window manager like dwm but they can be useful in scripts regardless of the window manager used.)

 - Sox
-> (SoX is a cross-platform (Windows, Linux, MacOS X, etc.) command line utility that can convert various formats of computer audio files in to other formats.
+> (SoX is a cross-platform (Windows, __Linux__, MacOS X, etc.) command line utility that can convert various formats of computer audio files in to other formats.
 It can also apply various effects to these sound files, and, as an added bonus, SoX can play and record audio files on most platforms.)

 - Ffmpeg
 > (FFmpeg is a free and open-source software project consisting of a large suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 At its core is the FFmpeg program itself, designed for command-line-based processing of video and audio files.)